nicsuzor/wikijuris/ausip/trade-mark-infringement.markdown

 [^AUTOREPLACED2009FCAFC27ENDREPLACE]

 [^AUTOREPLACED2009FCAFC27ENDREPLACE]: [2009] FCAFC 27

-In *[E & J Gallo Winery v Lion Nathan Australia Pty Limited](http://www.austlii.edu.au/cgi-bin/viewdoc/au/cases/cth/FCAFC/2009/27.html)* [^AUTOREPLACED2009FCAFC27ENDREPLACE]

-[^AUTOREPLACED2009FCAFC27ENDREPLACE]: [2009] FCAFC 27
-  Gallo Winery was the registered owner of the trade mark 'Barefoot' in relation to wines in Australia.
+In *[E & J Gallo Winery v Lion Nathan Australia Pty Limited](http://www.austlii.edu.au/cgi-bin/viewdoc/au/cases/cth/FCAFC/2009/27.html)* [^AUTOREPLACED2009FCAFC27ENDREPLACE]  Gallo Winery was the registered owner of the trade mark 'Barefoot' in relation to wines in Australia.
 Lion Nathan (Australia) started selling a specialty beer under the trade mark 'Barefoot Radler' from January 2008.
 Infringement was established as beer and wine were held to be goods of the same description.

+[^AUTOREPLACED2009FCAFC27ENDREPLACE]: [2009] FCAFC 27

 [^AUTOREPLACED1993FCA645ENDREPLACE]

 [^AUTOREPLACED1993FCA645ENDREPLACE]: [1993] FCA 645

-In *[Musidor BV v Tansing (t/as Apple Music House)](http://www.austlii.edu.au/cgi-bin/viewdoc/au/cases/cth/FCA/1993/645.html), [^AUTOREPLACED1993FCA645ENDREPLACE]
+In *[Musidor BV v Tansing (t/as Apple Music House)](http://www.austlii.edu.au/cgi-bin/viewdoc/au/cases/cth/FCA/1993/645.html), [^AUTOREPLACED1993FCA645ENDREPLACE]* concerned Musidor selling Rolling Stones bootlegs.

-[^AUTOREPLACED1993FCA645ENDREPLACE]: [1993] FCA 645
-* concerned Musidor selling Rolling Stones bootlegs.
 Musidor made it plain in its advertising and get-up that the source of the origin of the goods was not authorised.
 Held, the disclaimer was effective to show that the goods were not related.
 It was held that no infringement occurred.

+[^AUTOREPLACED1993FCA645ENDREPLACE]: [1993] FCA 645

 [^AUTOREPLACED1996FCA1484ENDREPLACE]

 [^AUTOREPLACED1996FCA1484ENDREPLACE]: [1996] FCA 1484

-In *[Twentieth Century Fox Film Corporation v South Australian Brewing Co Ltd](http://www.austlii.edu.au/cgi-bin/viewdoc/au/cases/cth/FCA/1996/1484.html)*, [^AUTOREPLACED1996FCA1484ENDREPLACE]

-[^AUTOREPLACED1996FCA1484ENDREPLACE]: [1996] FCA 1484
- 'Duff' beer which disclaimed any association with The Simpsons was still held to amount to infringement.
+In *[Twentieth Century Fox Film Corporation v South Australian Brewing Co Ltd](http://www.austlii.edu.au/cgi-bin/viewdoc/au/cases/cth/FCA/1996/1484.html)*, [^AUTOREPLACED1996FCA1484ENDREPLACE] 'Duff' beer which disclaimed any association with The Simpsons was still held to amount to infringement.
 The disclaimer was too simplistic in approach.
 The beer was an express reference to The Simpsons and therefore the disclaimer was not effective.

+[^AUTOREPLACED1996FCA1484ENDREPLACE]: [1996] FCA 1484

 ### Unrelated Goods Where Trade Mark is Well-Known

 Trade mark infringement may occur where the defendant is using a  mark as a trade mark, which is substantially identical or deceptively similar to the registered mark, with respect to unrelated goods or services where the mark is well-known or famous. [^AUTOREPLACEDTMAs1203ENDREPLACE]

 [^AUTOREPLACEDTMAs1203ENDREPLACE]: _TMA_ s 120(3)

 To establish this type of infringement the trade mark must be well-known in Australia; the person must use as a trade mark a sign that is substantially identical with, or deceptively similar to, the trade mark in relation to or not closely related goods or services; because the trade mark is well-known, the sign must be likely to be taken as indicating a connection between the unrelated goods or services and the registered owner of the trade mark; and for that reason, the interests of the registered owner are likely to be adversely affected.